Charles Tatgenhorst Jr.: Congress

 Tatgenhorst was elected as a Republican to the Seventieth Congress to fill the vacancy caused by the death of Ambrose E.B.
 Stephens and served from November 8, 1927, to March 3, 1929.
 He was not a candidate for renomination in 1928.

+Later career

-He again resumed the practice of his profession in Cincinnati, Ohio.
+He again resumed the practice of his profession in Cincinnati.

-Judicial career

-Tatgenhorst was elected judge of the Ohio First District Court of Appeals on November 3, 1936, and served until February 8, 1937.

-Ohio State bar examiner 1938–1942.

-In January 1941 became a member of the Ohio State Banking Board.
+Tatgenhorst was elected judge of the Ohio First District Court of Appeals on November 3, 1936.
+He served until February 8, 1937.
+He was the Ohio State bar examiner from 1938 to 1942.
+In January 1941, he became a member of the Ohio State Banking Board.
+He also served as director of Cincinnati Street Railway Co. and Sullivan Electric Co.

-Later career and death

-He served as director of Cincinnati Street Railway Co. and Sullivan Electric Co..
+Personal life

+Tatgenhorst married Clara Streble.
+They had one son, Charles Robert Tatgenhorst, who joined his father's practice of law.

+Death and burial

-He died in Cincinnati, Ohio, January 13, 1961.
+Tatgenhorst died in Cincinnati, Ohio on January 13, 1961.
 He was interred in Spring Grove Cemetery.